Committees of correspondence: History

 The first committees of correspondence were established in Boston in 1764 to rally opposition to the Currency Act and unpopular reforms imposed on the customs service.

 During the Stamp Act crisis the following year, the Province of New York formed a committee to urge common resistance among its neighbors to the new taxes.
 The Province of Massachusetts Bay's correspondents responded by urging other colonies to send delegates to the Stamp Act Congress that fall.
 The resulting committees disbanded after the crisis was over.

-After the Boston Massacre skirmish on March 5, 1770, pro-revolutionary Patriot leaders in Boston ― Loyal Nine ― substantiated an increasingly hostile dilemma in the British redcoats stern occupancy sanctioned by the Georgian royal crown.
+After the Boston Massacre skirmish on March 5, 1770, pro-revolutionary Patriot leaders in Boston used the growing hostility toward the harsh British military occupation to justify the need for a more ongoing approach.
 The Massachusetts colonists established the first long-standing committee with the approval of a town meeting in October of 1772.

-By spring 1773, Patriots decided to follow the Massachusetts system and began to set up their own committees in each colony.
+By spring 1773, other colonies had decided to follow the Massachusetts system and began to set up their own committees.
 The Colony of Virginia appointed an eleven-member committee in March, quickly followed by the colonies of Rhode Island, Connecticut, the Province of New Hampshire, and the Province of South Carolina.
 By February 1774, 11 colonies had set up their own committees; of the thirteen colonies that eventually rebelled, only the provinces of North Carolina and Pennsylvania did not.